 - Notify the impacted party/parties immediately of any threatened or actual privacy events; and

 - Consider and action all reasonable requests and directions from the interested parties.

-If the individual requires additional information or has any complaints about the privacy practices of the Arriba Group, individuals may contact the Director/s of The Arriba Group to lodge a formal complaint.
+If the individual requires additional information or has any complaints about the privacy practices of The Group, individuals may contact the Arriba Group’s Privacy Officers to lodge a formal complaint.